-Have you ever wondered how to make salt dough Easter decorations?
-I thought I’d share my fool proof guide.
-They’re so easy to make and you can bring them out year after year :)
+Have you ever wondered how to make salt dough ornaments?
+You can make so many cool things but one of my favourites is crafting Easter decorations.
+I thought I’d share my foolproof guide.
+They’re so easy to make, and you can bring them out year after year.

 Quick View of What You'll Find on This Page